nanoframework/Samples/samples/AzureMQTTTwinsBMP280Sleep/README.md

-# Complete Azure MQTT sample using BMP280 sensor
+# Complete Azure MQTT sample using BMP280 sensor without Azure lib

 Shows how to use M2Mqtt library with Azure IoT measuring a BMP280 sensor.
 This leverages the [nanoFramework.IoT.Device](https://github.com/nanoframework/nanoFramework.IoT.Device) repository.